robraux/retellai-mcp-server/README.md

 # RetellAI MCP Server

 This is a Model Context Protocol (MCP) server implementation for RetellAI, allowing AI assistants to interact with RetellAI's voice services.
+Based on the [RetellAI API](https://docs.retellai.com/api-references/).

 ## Features